 • Always choose Thai glutinous rice

-Loved reading this how to make toasted rice powder recipe?
-Please make my day by dropping a star rating and/or a comment below!
+Enjoyed this homemade Thai toasted rice powder recipe?
+Leave a star rating or a comment below!
 Follow me on FacebookInstagram, and Pinterest.

 How To Make Toasted Rice Powder (Thai khao khua)